troyraen/PGB_testing/deploy2cloud_Aug2020/beam-workflow/main.md

 Writing `ztf-beam.py` using `_LSST-sample-alerts` and `_dataflow-test` content as guides.

 - [x]  update broker consumer to fix schema before publishing to PubSub
+    - _this has been pushed, but currently deploying pre-saved containers => not using this update.
+PS is reading the messages fine._
 - [ ]  listen to PS stream
 - [ ]  write to BQ
 - [ ]  Salt2